 - 7-3.
-Cities and special districts are will be required to identify DUCs within orand contiguous to their boundaries in their applications for Commission action; however, LAFCo will verify all information and make independent attempts to identify DUCs using the Information Sources. - Any MSR conducted by LAFCo for a city or special district that provides public facilities or services related to sewers, municipal and industrial water, or structural fire protection, shall identify any DUCs within or contiguous to the sphere of influence of that city or special district and describe the present and probable needs or deficiencies for the provision of those public facilities or services to such DUC. - 9.5.
+Cities and special districts are will be required to identify DUCs within or and contiguous to their boundaries in their applications for Commission action; however, LAFCo will verify all information and make independent attempts to identify DUCs using the information Sources. - Any MSR conducted by LAFCo for a city or special district that provides public facilities or services related to sewers, municipal and industrial water, or structural fire protection, shall identify any DUCs within or contiguous to the sphere of influence of that city or special district and describe the present and probable needs or deficiencies for the provision of those public facilities or services to such DUC. - 9-5.
 For any updates to a sphere of influence of a city or special district that provides public facilities or services related to sewers, municipal and industrial water, or structural fire protection, the Commission shall consider and prepare written determinations regarding the present and probable needs and deficiencies for those public facilities and services for any DUC within or contiguous to the sphere of influence of the city or special district. - 10.6.
-The Commission shall not approve an annexation to a city of any territory greater than 10 acres, where there exists a DUC with 12 or more registered voters that has been identified and evaluated in any MSR or Sphere of Influence Update for that city or has been subsequently identified by staff to be contiguous to the area of the proposed annexation unless an application to annex the DUC to the subject city has been filed with the LAFCo Executive Officer. - Pursuant to Government Code 56375(a)(8)(B), an application to annex a contiguous DUC shall not be required if either of the following facts are present: (i) a prior application for annexation of the same DUC has been made in the preceding five (5) years; or (ii) the Commission finds, based upon written evidence sufficient to the Commission, that a majority of the residents within the affected DUC are opposed to annexation.
-The Commission will give great weight to a census, prepared independently of any project applicant, of DUC residents to determine opposition the subject annexation.
+The Commission shall not approve an annexation to a city of any territory greater than 10 acres, where there exists a DUC with 12 or more registered voters that has been identified and evaluated in any MSR or Sphere of Influence Update for that city or has been subsequently identified by staff to be contiguous to the area of the proposed annexation unless an application to annex the DUC to the subject city has been filed with the LAFCo Executive Officer. - 9ursuant to Government Code 56375(a)(8)(B), an application to annex a contiguous DUC shall not be required if either of the following facts are present: (i) a prior application for annexation of the same DUC has been made in the preceding five (5) years; or (ii) the Commission finds, based upon written evidence sufficient to the Commission, that a next policy.